rust-osdev/homepage/content/this-month/2023-10/index.md

 RanvOS, (from norwegian; raven), is a operative system programmed in Rust.
 Aims to be; minimal, stable, secure and modern ( this maybe you know as; state-of-art ).

-The objetive of RavnOS is make an operative system minimalist, self hosted (no external crates, all programmed by me), stable and secure.
+The objective of RavnOS is make an operative system minimalist, self hosted (no external crates, all programmed by me), stable and secure.

 - October updates;
    - [Minor code changes to follow good practices](https://github.com/ShyanJMC/RavnOS/commit/048cf546b0488fca9b4dabc2f9b38b6d93e373e1)